Nandez22/CIS122/Info/BubbleSort.md

       <td>$${\color{green} 6}$$</td>
     </tr></table></td></tr></table></br>

-The result of the outer-loop is a sorted array!
+The result of the outer loop is a sorted array!
 While there is not much more to address in this section, I want to leave you with another question that will be answered in the [Optimization](#OPTIMIZATION) section.</br>
-If we are given an array of length 5, how many time will the outer loop run?
+If we are given an array of length 5, how many times will the outer loop run?
 How about the inner loop>

 ## **CODE**
 While algorithms can seem a bit daunting at first (yes even the simple ones), usually their implementation is quite elegant, so don't feel bad if you don't know how to code a bubble sort after reading about it.
-While the previous section was more open ended and much less technical, this one will be more direct.
+While the previous section was more open-ended and much less technical, this one will be much more direct.

 So without further ado, how do we code Bubble Sort, or any algorithm for that matter?

 The best way to go about solving these 'bigger' problems is to break them into their most granular parts.
-In this case the smallest problem we need to solve is swapping two array items.
+In this case, the smallest problem we need to solve is swapping two array items.

-In some languages (like python), swapping is trivial.
-Unfortunatly using the best programming language comes with some downsides _(even saints sin)_, and swapping tends to throw off new programmers.
+In some languages (like Python), swapping is trivial.
+Unfortunately using the best programming language comes with some downsides _(even saints sin)_, and swapping tends to throw off new programmers.

-Most people immeadietly jump to something like:
+Most people immediately jump to something like:
 ```cs
 int a = 5;
 int b = 6;